 Many historians and writers of historical fiction employ backshadowing of real-world historical events because the reader already has a schema.
 For example, the holocaust might be used as a setting in a romance novel to allow the writer to spend time on the characters and plot.
 This can be problematic.

 In his book Foregone Conclusions: Against Apocalyptic History, author Michael Bernstein criticises authors who use their own and their audience’s knowledge of an apocalyptic event which occurs after the epoch about which they are writing to interpret the actions of their real or imaginary characters.
-Bernstein’s problem with backshadowing is that it encourages a reader to believe in determinism — that whatever happened in the past lead inevitably to the present we know.
+Bernstein’s problem with backshadowing is that this technique encourages a reader to believe in determinism — that whatever happened in the past led inevitably to the present we know.

-Related to ‘backshadowing’ is the bias ‘chronocentrism’, which is the natural human tendency to see one’s own time/era/generation as more special than others.
+Related to this usage of ‘backshadowing’ is the cognitive bias ‘chronocentrism’, which is the natural human tendency to see one’s own time/era/generation as more special than others.

 What is sideshadowing?

 A character or narrator posits a series of possible/hypothetical/imaginary events which never have any consequences in the story.